 2. Spaghetti Noodle Geography

-This one is good for learning and introducing new material.
-Your child will love playing with the spaghetti noodles!
+This game is good for learning and introducing new material.
+In addition, your child will love playing with the spaghetti noodles!
 This is so much fun and slimy, but don’t worry it doesn’t make a mess!
 (This game can also be played with preschoolers who are learning their shapes.)

-Cook a small pot of spaghetti noodles.
-Drain the noodles and rinse them under cool water to stop the cooking process, and so you child doesn’t burn their fingers.
+First of all, cook a small pot of spaghetti noodles.
+Drain the noodles then rinse them under cool water to stop the cooking process.

-Let’s pretend we are learning about the state of Nevada.
-Using the spaghetti noodles your child would try to make the shape of Nevada on a piece of colored construction paper.
-When your child is satisfied with their work use some glue to attach the noodles to the paper.
+Now, let’s pretend we are learning about the state of Nevada.
+Using the spaghetti noodles, your child would try to make the shape of Nevada on a piece of colored construction paper.
+When your child is satisfied with their work, use a glue stick to attach the noodles to the paper.
 If you’d like to make this easier for younger children, trace the shape onto the paper before adding the noodles.

-The noodles will not last forever, so it’s best to prepare your child beforehand.
-I know my kids would be very upset with me if I threw away their art work.
-So just make sure it is clear from the beginning that this project will have to be thrown away at the end.
+NOTE: Noodles will not last forever, so it’s best to prepare your child for this fact beforehand.
+I know my kids would be very upset with me if I threw away their artwork.
+So just make sure it is clear from the beginning that this project will have to eventually be thrown away at some point in time.

 3. Geography 20 Questions

-This is the classic 20 question game.
-This game might not work very well for younger students and is geared more for middle school age and older.
-This games also works better for more cultural and people questions, instead of just physical shape or boarders.
+This geography game is the classic 20 question game.
+This game is geared more for middle school age and older children.
+It also works better for cultural and/or questions related to various people instead of just physical shapes or borders.

-Here is an example of how this might happen for the category of Countries.
+Here is an example of how this might work when learning about different countries: